The impact of a massive Sagittarius dSph on GD-1-like streams: Setup

 The velocities of the stream particles are randomly drawn from a 3D isotropic Gaussian centred on $\mathbf{v}_\mathrm{strip}$ with standard deviation $\sigma_\mathrm{strip}$.
 The radial component of $\mathbf{v}_\mathrm{strip}$ is equal to that of the progenitor, while the tangential components are set equal to those of the point halfway between the centre of the progenitor and the Lagrange point.
 This choice has been used successfully by \citet{Kupper} and \citet{Bowden}.

 We set the initial progenitor mass (at $t=-6$~Gyr) to $M_\mathrm{prog}=2\times10^4M_\odot$, and either keep $M_\mathrm{prog}$ constant or decrease it uniformly to zero at some time of dispersal $t_\mathrm{disp}$.
 The Plummer scale radius is set to $a_\mathrm{prog}=2$~pc, and the stripping velocity dispersion is $\sigma_\mathrm{strip}=0.5$~km/s.
 The total stellar mass of the visible GD-1 stream was estimated by \citet{deBoer20} to be $1.8\times10^4M_\odot$, so our choice of initial $M_\mathrm{prog}$ is above the absolute lower bound for the initial mass of the GD-1 progenitor.
+We later check whether using a lower mass affects our results (see Section~\ref{section:GD1_results}).
 We choose the velocity dispersion to obtain a model stream with a similar on-sky width to GD-1 (in the absence of strong perturbations).